 In most sites I build, the domain gets locked in early — usually one of the first decisions in the planning process.
 Changing it after launch requires redirects, content updates, and a recovery period in search rankings.
 Getting it right from the start is worth the extra time.

 The strongest domain names are short, easy to spell, easy to say out loud, and end in .com.
 Avoid hyphens, numbers, and keyword stuffing.
-Choose something that represents your brand or topic clearly and will still make sense if the site grows beyond its original scope.
+Choose something that represents your brand or topic clearly and will still make sense if the site grows beyond its original scope — and check it isn’t already carrying someone else’s history before you register it.

 Why the Domain Name Matters